AgiBot-World/VideoDataset/README.md

 ### Prerequisites

-- NVIDIA GPU with CUDA support and CUDA Toolkit installed
+- NVIDIA GPU with CUDA support and CUDA Toolkit 12.0+ installed
-  - CUDA Toolkit 12.0 or later
 - FFmpeg installed
 - Python 3.10 or later